FirebirdSQL/Butler/rfc/3/FBSD.rst

 One of the main goals of this specification is to enable the creation of services that do not work in isolation according to the client / server schema, but function as integral components of a larger integrated entity.
 To achieve this goal, it is essential for services to use other available services themselves.

+The RECOMMENDED method of integration is an indirect link between services through `Data Pipes`_, where individual services act as producers and / or consumers of data for / from other services.
+However, it is also possible to integrate services directly, that is, when the service as a client calls another service.

 When implementing Services that are also Clients of other services, the following recommendations should be taken into account:

 #.
 The Client connection to other Service SHOULD be handled asynchronously.
 #.
 The Service SHOULD use the minimum necessary number of `Client Sockets`.
 This could be achieved by using a ROUTER socket for connecting to multiple, even different Services.
 #.
-The Service SHOULD open the `Client Socket` to another service as soon as possible, preferably during its initialization, so that information about the availability and operating parameters of another service is known prior to processing the first request of the Service clients, where a Client request is a REQUEST message with a request code other than the code reserved for the |FBSP| protocol.
+The Service SHOULD open the `Client Socket` to another service as soon as possible, preferably during its initialization, so that information about the availability and operating parameters of another service is known prior to processing the first request of the Service clients, where a Client request is a REQUEST message as defined by |FBSP| protocol.
 #.
 The client connection to another service SHOULD be kept open until the Service is terminated.
 #.
 Information about client connections to other services SHOULD be part of the status information provided in accordance with :ref:`Recommendation 7, Section 2.1 <svc-recommendation>`.
 #.
 Configuration and management of client connections to other services SHOULD be part of the remote configuration and control provided in accordance with :ref:`Recommendation 8, Section 2.1 <svc-recommendation>`.